top of page

 • Heavy sterling silver construction with detailed stampwork and dimensional elements

-While rooted in tradition, her designs feel modern and expressive—balancing heritage with individuality.
+While rooted in tradition, her designs feel modern and expressive.
+They balance heritage with individuality.
 Many of her pieces are large, statement-making works that showcase both technical skill and artistic confidence.

 Legacy & Recognition

 Rafael’s jewelry is known for being one-of-a-kind, reflecting both the individuality of the stones she selects and the care she puts into each design.
-She has shown her work at prestigious venues such as the Heard Museum, the Smithsonian, and the Santa Fe Indian Market—solidifying her place among leading contemporary Native artists.
+She has shown her work at prestigious venues such as the Heard Museum, the Smithsonian, and the Santa Fe Indian Market.
+This solidifies her place among leading contemporary Native artists.

-Her work stands as a continuation of Navajo silversmithing traditions while pushing creative boundaries, making each piece not just adornment—but wearable art with cultural depth and personal story.
+Her work stands as a continuation of Navajo silversmithing traditions while pushing creative boundaries.
+Each piece is not just adornment—but wearable art with cultural depth and personal story.

 Comments